On Branching Rules of Depth-Zero Representations: Case of Deligne-Lusztig cuspidal representations

-\begin{example} The group $\G=\SL(3,\resk)$ has a unique maximal anisotropic torus $\T$ of order $q^2+q+1$ \cite[II.1.10]{SpringerSteinberg1970}.
-Up to conjugacy there is only one proper parabolic subgroup which is not a Borel, and its Levi component $L$ is isomorphic to $\GL(2,\resk)$.
-Were $t \in \T\cap L$, it would be a semisimple element of $L$, hence lie in a torus of $\GL(2,\resk)$.
-However these tori have order $(q-1)^2$ and $q^2-1$; in each case the gcd with $q^2+q+1$ is $3$ and thus the order of $t$ is either $1$ or $3$.
-Hence $t \in Z(\SL(3,\resk))$ and the hypotheses of Corollary~\ref{C:allsame} hold. \end{example}
+\begin{example} If $n$ is prime, the group $\G=\SL(n,\resk)$ has a unique maximal anisotropic torus $\T$ corresponding to the norm one elements of the field extension of $\resk$ of degree $n$, which has order $\Phi_n(q)$, where $\Phi_n$ is the $n$th cyclotomic polynomial.
+Thus it has no proper subtori, as one can also deduce from the lack of intermediate extension fields in this case, and hence cannot meet any proper rational Levi subgroup outside $Z(\G)$. \end{example}

 \begin{example} Let $\G=\mathrm{Sp}(4,\resk)$.
 Then $\G$ has two maximal anisotropic tori up to conjugacy \cite[II.4--8]{Springer1970}.
-The Coxeter torus $T_{w_0}$ has order $q^2+1$ and one concludes as in Example~\ref{Example:SL3tori} that it cannot meet a proper parabolic subgroup except in the center of $\G$.
+The Coxeter torus $\T_{w_0}$ has order $q^2+1$ and one concludes that it cannot meet a proper parabolic subgroup except in the center of $\G$.